UT-Austin-RobIn/panda_robot/README.md

 We have a SensONE 6-axis Force/Torque sensor mount to the end-effector of the robot.
 1. Read the official user [manual](http://www.jwcorporation.kr/wp-content/catal/BOTASYSTEMS.pdf) to know what this product is about, it is more than just a force/toque sensor!
 2. Read the official [FAQ](https://www.botasys.com/faq) to know what internal calibration and external calibration are.
-You will need to do external calibration before you use it.
+You will need to do external calibration before you use.

 Use the code here!!! to calibrate the force sensor, try to find the offset and save it.
 I have created a python module for reading the forces.
 You can skim through it although you do not have to understand everything, it is modified based on the official code example list below.